-Lot 11 of Block 2 is part of an approximate 40 acre development called Palouse Business Center, located immediately south of the existing Pullman Regional Hospital in Pullman, Washington.
+Lot 12 of Block 2 is part of an approximate 40 acre development called Palouse Business Center, located immediately south of the existing Pullman Regional Hospital in Pullman, Washington.
 The site was previously used for agriculture.
-Development on the site established a gently sloping pad (2%); this pad spans both a 12-foot soil cut and a 17-foot structural fill to establish the finished lot subgrade.
-Cut was excavated and | runoff. re-used as structural fill during 2013 mass grading; generally placed and compacted between 92 and 95 percent of ASTM D1557 (Modified Proctor).
-Subsurface trench drains were installed through the center of Lot | Lot 11 development plans may position future construction aspects that intersect with or affect the function of 11 to intercept and route groundwater near the structural fill and native soil interface.
+Development on the site established a gently sloping pad (2%); this pad spans both a 10-foot soil cut and a 17-foot structural fill to establish the finished lot subgrade.
+Cut was excavated and re-used as structural fill during 2013 mass grading; generally placed and compacted between 92 and 95 percent of ASTM D1557 (Modified Proctor).
+Subsurface trench drains were installed through the northwest corner of Lot 12 to intercept and route groundwater near the structural fill and native soil interface.
 Groundwater is common in the Palouse where the topography forms draws/swales as was the original configuration for this lot.
 Subsurface trench drains convey groundwater to the northeast and daylight to the detention facility established in Lot 3 Block 3.